 More than 50 per cent of the IPB employees (incl. scholarship holders) are female.
 The proportion of women among research associates is 40 per cent.
-In this context, the institute was awarded the Total Equality Seal for the first time for the years 2010-2012, which was re-certificated in 2013.
+In this context, the institute was awarded the Total Equality Seal for the first time in 2010, and was continually re-certificated, currently until in 2018.
 The institute will continue and intensify its efforts to employ women in leading positions.

 Promotion of young researchers

 IPB researchers are intensively involved in teaching at Martin-Luther-Universität Halle-Wittenberg (MLU) and Hochschule Anhalt (UAS) in Köthen.
 PhD candidates at the institute, bachelor and master students as well as student and research assistants are fully integrated into the institute's research projects.
 PhD students at the institute receive additional support under an IPB-specific framework program.
 Postdocs at the IPB are given early on autonomous research opportunities.
 The institute is home to two ‘Junior research groups’.
 In addition, several research groups at department level are headed by young researchers.

 The institute provides a large variety of training opportunities to young people after school in administrative, technical/scientific and gardening fields.
 Multi-faceted advancement programs are available to all institute members, also during parental leave.